 5: Ashtari Cafe

 Nothing beats the view from Ashtari.
 The cafe is located up on the hill above Kuta with panoramic views over the bay.
 The cafe is the perfect place to chill out, play games or just read a book.
-If you feel active you can join a morning yoga class held on the patio.
-In the evening you can enjoy your tea time with desserts while reading book or just chat with your friends and catch the sunset.
+If you feel active you can join a yoga class, which are held throughout the day on the patio.
+Cooking classes are also held twice a day, from 10am-noon and 1-3pm.
+This is a great way to learn to cook some Indonesian dishes using ingredients from the cafe’s organic garden.
+In the evening you can enjoy tea time with desserts while reading a book or just chat with your friends and catch the sunset.
 The cafe is open every day of the week between 6.30 am – 6.30 pm.

 6. Visit Dusun Rambitan